Bring your TREE BROCHURE & LIGHTED LOUPE to Class Thirteen!

 Hours: (actual hours of preparation or presentation, to the nearest quarter hour)

-See event dates and locations on the class calendar and listed below.
+See event dates and locations on the chapter calendar and listed below.
 Sign up on the SUG.

 All events should be logged as Volunteer Service Hours, whether you go out on your own or with one of the organized outings: